All posts by admin

 • Missing pages

-If all of this sounds too complex or like a nightmare, call , Email Us, or send a message from our Contact page.
-If you are already a client, know that we are going through these steps when working on your redesign.
+If all of this sounds too complex or like a nightmare, call, Email Us, or send a message from our Contact page.
+We want our clients to know that we are going through these steps when working on their redesign.

 If some of the lingo doesn’t make sense.
 You can check out a previous blog called Cracking the Code that will help define the meanings of some of the words.